hidebe9203/sagojo-34/README.md

 ### Association
 - has_many :column_tags
-- has_many :column, through: :column_tags
+- has_many :tags, through: :column_tags
-- has_many :genre_columns
+- belongs_to :genre
-- has_many :genre, through: :genre_columns